Teach Your Children To Save!

 How much do your kids know about money?

-So, if you’ve got kids, you’ll definitely want to celebrate “Teach your Kids to Save Day” which is April 29, 2016, when many banks participate by visiting schools for special events and activities in the classroom.
+So, if you’ve got kids, you’ll definitely want to celebrate “Teach your Kids to Save Day” which is in April, when many banks participate by visiting schools for special events and activities in the classroom!

 If you want to celebrate in your own way at home all year long, check out our guide, depending on age, and definitely head over to your local bank or credit union with your kids to open a children’s savings account for each child if they don’t already have one.